calvinchankf/JSConcepts/browser/event-delegation/readme.md

 Event Delegation is a technique involving attaching event listeners to the parent instead of attaching to a child.
 It leverages the power of event-bubble-up mechanism.

-Tgere are some of the common JavaScript events:
+There are some of the common JavaScript events:

 -   change:: An HTML element has been changed
 -   click:: The user clicks an HTML element